simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 ## Menu screen

-The top-most screen, currently with just one menu item and not shown by default.
+The top-most screen. hledger-ui does not show this screen at startup, but you can press LEFT to navigate to it.
+From here you can navigate to three accounts screens:

+## All accounts screen

+This screen shows all accounts (unless filtered by a query), and their current balances.
+It is like the `hledger balance` command.

-## Accounts screen
+## Balance sheet accounts screen

-This is normally the first screen displayed.
+This is the screen normally shown at startup.
+It shows asset, liability and equity accounts, if these can be detected (see [account types](/hledger.html#account-types)).
+It always shows historical end balances on some date (not balance changes).
+It is like the `hledger balancesheetequity` command.

+## Income statement accounts screen

+This screen shows revenue and expense accounts.
+It always shows balance changes in some period (not end balances).
-It lists accounts and their balances, like hledger's balance command.
+It is like the `hledger incomestatement` command.

-By default, it shows all accounts and their latest ending balances (including the balances of subaccounts).
+All of these accounts screens work in much the same way:

-Accounts which have been declared with an [account directive](#declaring-accounts) are also listed, even if not yet used (except for empty parent accounts).
+They show accounts which have been posted to by transactions, as well as accounts which have been declared with an [account directive](#declaring-accounts) (except for empty parent accounts).

-If you specify a query on the command line, it shows just the matched accounts and the balances from matched transactions.
+If you specify a query on the command line, it shows just the matched accounts, and the balances from matched transactions.

 Account names are shown as a flat list by default; press `t` to toggle tree mode.
 In list mode, account balances are exclusive of subaccounts, except where subaccounts are hidden by a depth limit (see below).